 9.1 The number of young carers accessing support has increased from April 23 - August 2023 from 113 -134 in line with the recorded figures for 2022.
-5 different agencies across the city have been trained and the promotion re selfdirected referral for young carers, this has seen an increase in the number of self referrals and referrals from agencies
+5 different agencies across the city have been trained and the promotion re self-directed referral for young carers, this has seen an increase in the number of self referrals and referrals from agencies.

-The Subgroup responsible for oversight of SO9 projects does not presently have a Chair, the CSB has identified interim measures to mitigate this however this has delayed progress of 2 of the 3 new charters due for the November CPA Board cycle.
-Whilst Project Managers are given additional support, it is requested that these charters be postoponed for submission to CPMG/CPA Board until the January 2024 cycle.
+The Subgroup responsible for oversight of SO9 projects does not presently have a permanent Chair, the CSB has identified interim measures to mitigate this however this has delayed progress of 1 of the 3 new charters due for the November CPA Board cycle.
+An Project Manager has now been secured, however whilst additional support is given, it is requested that the final charter be postponed for submission to CPMG/CPA Board until the January 2024 cycle.